scipion-em/docs/_sources/docs/user/scipion-gui.rst.txt

 This page aims to introduce you in the usage of Scipion GUI.
 To start image processing in Scipion we need to run ``scipion`` from the command line.
 At first projects manager is displayed and we can create a new project or select one previously registered (Fig. 1).
-For this tutorial we registered projects TestSpiderWorkflow and TestXmippWorkflow for illustrative purposes (running ``scipion tests tests.em.workflows.test_workflow_spiderMDA`` and ``pyworkflow.tests.em.workflows.test_workflow_xmipp``).

 .. figure:: /docs/images/guis/new_project.png